Two quiche posts in one week! Eggs are cheap and delicious, so why not?

 - When the onions and zucchini are soft, add to the pancetta and tomatoes.
 Mix thoroughly and allow to cool to room temperature.
 Whisk in eggs, salt and pepper and pour into the cast-iron skillet.

-- Cook at 350F for 1 hour and 15 minutes or until firm.
+- Cook in the preheated oven for 1 hour and 15 minutes or until firm.

 - Serve warm.